Computational social scientist

 Since July 2018 she is Head of the Division “Equal Opportunities, Research Integrity and Cross-Programme Development”, German Research Foundation.
 Before she has been Deputy Head of Division “Quality and Programme Management” (2016-2018).
 Her focus is on the promotion of equity, diversity and inclusion, safeguarding good research practice and international cooperation.
 From 2012 to 2015 she was Deputy Director of the European Liaison Office of the German Research Organisations (Kowi) and Head of the Bonn office.
 She was coordinator of the KoWi-Part of the National Contact Point for the European Research Council (ERC).
 She is a fully qualified lawyer by training and has been awarded a doctoral degree from the University of Bonn in 2007.
 She has participated as a speaker or chair in many national, European and international conferences.

-Head of Medical Faculty’s Institute of Neurophysiology at the WWU Münster.
+President of the Alexander von Humboldt Foundation and Head of Medical Faculty’s Institute of Neurophysiology at the WWU Münster.

 Hans-Christian Pape heads the Medical Faculty’s Institute of Neurophysiology at the WWU Münster.
 Since January 2018, he is President of the Alexander von Humboldt Foundation.
 Pape is a leading expert in the neurophysiological foundations of emotional behavior and gained a special reputation for his research on anxiety and anxiety-related disorders, fear and fear memory as well as the processes regulating sleep and wakefulness.
 In recognition of his work, Pape has won many distinguished research awards such as the Gottfried Wilhelm Leibniz Prize and the Max Planck Research Award.
 In addition to conducting research, Hans-Christian Pape is active both nationally and internationally in a number of advisory and consultative bodies.
 In 2005, he became a member of the German Academy of Sciences Leopoldina and from 2011 until 2017, was a member of the German Council of Science and Humanities, advising the federal and Länder governments on the content-based and structural development of universities, science and research in Germany.
 In this capacity, he was most recently head of the Scientific Commission and was a periodic member of the Executive Committee.
 Since 2017, he has been a member of the Selection Commission for the Gottfried Wilhelm Leibniz Prize, awarded by the Deutsche Forschungsgemeinschaft.